equinor/appsec/snyk-guidelines/snyk_container_security.md

 **TL;DR**

-In your development environment; use **Snyk Cli** to scan local container images and docker files.
-Use the **Snyk Container Registry** integration to monitor container images and manifests.
+In your development environment; use [Snyk CLI](https://docs.snyk.io/snyk-cli) to scan local container images and docker files.
+Use the [Snyk Container Registry](https://docs.snyk.io/products/snyk-container/getting-started-snyk-container) integration to monitor container images and manifests.
 Configure Snyk's notifications and response to detections.

 ## Snyk in a Software Development Lifecycle